Kill 'Em All: Music and lyrics

 Kill 'Em All features intricate riffing reminiscent of the NWOBHM bands played at high velocity.
 The album is considered crucial in thrash metal's genesis because it introduced fast percussion, low-register chords, and shredding leads to the genre.
 Hammett played some pentatonic patterns in addition to his breakneck solos.
 Ulrich adopted a double time snare pattern that would become a mainstay on Metallica's subsequent albums.
+It is also notable for Ulrich's extensive use of the ride cymbal, a technique that became less prominent on subsequent Metallica albums as he increasingly favoured the China cymbal instead.
+Supported by his evolving drumming style, Ulrich later stated that he preferred the louder and washier sound of the China cymbal over the traditional "ping" of a ride cymbal.
 Hetfield's vocals evolved from the melodic wail on No Life 'til Leather to a rough-edged bark, and the entire band played faster and more accurately on Kill 'Em All.
 Author Joel McIver described Burton's and Hetfield's performances as nearly virtuosic, highlighting Burton's smooth-sounding bass and Hetfield's precise picking skills.
 According to journalist Chuck Eddy, the juvenile lyrical approach to topics such as warfare, violence and life on the road gives the album a "naive charm".
 The musical approach on Kill 'Em All was in contrast to the glam metal bands who dominated the charts in the early 1980s.
 Because of its rebellious nature and Metallica's street appearance, it appealed to fans who were not into the mainstream of hard rock.

 "Hit the Lights" was based on an unfinished Leather Charm song written by Hetfield and Hugh Tanner.
 Hetfield had brought the majority of the song to Ulrich, and the two worked out different arrangements.
 Performed at 160 beats per minute, "Hit the Lights" opens with fade-in distorted guitars and a short shriek by Hetfield.
 The song is driven by the 16th note repeated main riff and the continuous eighth note snare drum hits.
 The lyrics celebrate heavy metal itself and are sung with short and high-pitched vocals.
-The song ends with several lengthy guitar solos by Hammett, who performed cleaner and more melodic versions of Mustaine's leads.
+The song is different from the No Life 'til Leather version, featuring new guitar parts by Hammett, who said that he "really wanted to be flashy".